ohnogaurav/ChromeExtension/README.md

 # Auto Refresh Chrome Extension

-This Chrome extension Automatically refreshes the URLs of all open websites in tabs at regular intervals.
+This Chrome extension Automatically Refreshes the URLs of all open websites in tabs at regular intervals.

 ## Features